-Our Legato[TM] platform, an open source embedded platform built on Linux, simplifies IoT application development.
-Comprised of a tightly integrated application framework, fully tested Linux distribution and feature-rich development environment, the open source Legato[TM] platform accelerates application level development of connected devices, thereby lowering total development and system costs for OEMs.
-Legato[TM] provides existing customizable components needed for IoT solutions across a wide range of target markets, including connected cars, industrial automation and smart meters.
+Our LegatoTM platform, an open source embedded platform built on Linux, simplifies IoT application development.
+Comprised of a tightly integrated application framework, fully tested Linux distribution and feature-rich development environment, the open source LegatoTM platform accelerates application level development of connected devices, thereby lowering total development and system costs for OEMs.
+LegatoTM provides existing customizable components needed for IoT solutions across a wide range of target markets, including connected cars, industrial automation, and smart meters.

 We also continue to expand our MangOH development kits which is an open source hardware design that accelerates innovation within the IoT by enabling rapid prototyping and shortens time-to-market for IoT developers.
 IoT developers can use the MangOH development kit to deploy multiple wireless and sensor technologies to determine the best solutions for their specific IoT use-case requirements.
 Once their prototype is complete, they can then re-use the industrial-grade design and IoT modules in final production.
-We introduced MangOH Green and MangOH Red rapid prototyping kits which are being well received by the development community, and in 2019 we released mangOH® Yellow which is smaller in size and targeted at IoT applications where compactness and low-power consumption are essential.
+We introduced MangOH Green and MangOH Red rapid prototyping kits which are being well received by the development community, and in 2019 we released mangOH Yellow which is smaller in size and targeted at IoT applications where compactness and low-power consumption are essential.

 In 2019, we also expanded our portfolio of leading edge mobile broadband embedded modules for mobile computing, routers, gateways, industrial automation and new IoT applications.
 We introduced our 5G EM919x embedded module and the 4G LTE Cat-20 EM769x embedded module which OEMs and system integrators are using to secure connectivity at the highest possible speeds on their mobile computing, networking and IoT platforms worldwide.
+In 2020, we launched our first-to-market EM919x 5G NR Sub-6 GHz and mmWave embedded modules that will enable OEMs to deploy secure connectivity worldwide at the highest possible speeds with ultra-low latency for mobile computing, routers, gateways, industrial automation, and many new Industrial IoT applications.

 In addition to our devices and related software products, we offer professional services to OEM customers during their product development and launch process.
-We leverage our expertise in wireless design, software, integration and certification to provide services that enable customers to more rapidly and cost-effectively bring their IoT and connected device solutions to market.
+We leverage our expertise in wireless design, software, integration, and certification to provide services that enable customers to more rapidly and cost-effectively bring their IoT and connected device solutions to market.